Federalism in the United Kingdom: Liberal Democrats

-In 2021 the Liberal Democrats updated their stance on a federal UK with a policy motion and a background paper calling for regional parliaments throughout England whose powers would approach those of the Scottish Parliament, representing a near symmetric arrangement in which the regions of England would be constitutionally equivalent to Scotland, Wales and Northern Ireland as states of the federal union but allowing for a parallel English legislature for English-only affairs, England remaining as a single legal jurisdiction.
+In 2021 the Liberal Democrats updated their stance on a federal UK with a policy motion and a background paper calling for regional assemblies throughout England whose powers would approach those of the Scottish Parliament, representing a near symmetric arrangement in which the regions of England would be constitutionally equivalent to Scotland, Wales and Northern Ireland as states of the federal union but allowing for a parallel "English National Chamber" for English-only affairs, England remaining as a single legal jurisdiction.
 The policy specifically calls for the House of Lords to be replaced by a federal Senate with representatives from the nations and/or regions and calls for significant fiscal decentralisation: a target of 50% of public spending to be controlled by the subnational governments.
 Party policy also retains the prior call for a Constitutional Convention with the aim of building a consensus for the drafting of a federal constitution.

 Institute of Economic Affairs (IEA)

 The think-tank IEA produced a report in 2015 that suggested that the UK should become a federal country.
 It concluded that responsibilities by and large should be transferred to Scotland and England, Wales and Northern Ireland or Scotland and Rest of UK.
 It suggested that federal government should have very few functions which would include defence, border control and foreign affairs.